qunitjs/qunit/docs/QUnit/only.md

 ## `QUnit.only( name, callback )`

-Adds a test to exclusively run, preventing all other tests from running.
+Add a set of tests to exclusively run, preventing other tests from running.

 | parameter | description |
 |-----------|-------------|